andybp85/frog/README.md

 6. Then copy the client ID and secret into the appropriate env vars.
 7. In Google Drive, make a folder for your posts, and then copy the folder ID in its env var.

-### Writing posts in GDocs
+### Writing Posts in GDocs
 GFrog will load the doc as HTML and strip out the GDocs-specific stuff, so just make a doc as you normally would.
 Some things that are too complex to replicate (like multiple columns) don't work.

 Google Docs use a redirect for link hrefs, so when you load a post GFrog will parse the links and try to determine the actual URL from the redirect, then show you the original and parsed URL and ask if you'd like to accept it or put a different URL in.

-Images are downloaded to and served from `/img/`.
+Images are downloaded to and served from `img/`.
 Note that an image won't download again if one with the same name is already present in the folder.

 GFrog uses the `description` field from the Google File object for `Tags` and `Date` (nothing for `Authors` at the moment), which it parses with a YAML parser.
 It needs at least `Date`, in `yyyy-mm-dd` format.
 For example: